 EDBs levy charges on electricity customers for the use of the distribution network, except for those large customers who connect directly to one of Transpower's GXPs.
 As monopolies, EDBs are permitted under the Commerce Act to recover the cost of building and operating the distribution network plus a regulated return.
-The total amount EDBs can earn is regulated by the Commerce Commission, while the way they charge (generally referred to as 'distribution pricing'91) is overseen by the Electricity Authority.
+The total amount EDBs can earn is regulated by the Commerce Commission, while the manner in which they charge (generally referred to as 'distribution pricing') is overseen by the Electricity Authority.

 The magnitude of charges for any individual customer depends on each EDB's 'pricing methodology'.
 This methodology describes how each EDB will convert its allowable revenue into prices for different customer groups, while meeting the principles set by the Electricity Authority for efficient pricing.

-Each year, these prices - for each customer group - are published by each EDB in a 'pricing schedule'92.
+Each year, these prices - for each customer group - are published by each EDB in a 'pricing schedule'94.

-Most businesses considering electrification of process heat would likely fall into a 'large customer', 'industrial' or medium voltage (11kV) category of charging for the three EDBs in the NMT region.
-The three main factors used by these EDBs for pricing in these categories are:
+Most businesses considering electrification of process heat would likely fall into a 'large customer', 'industrial' or medium voltage (11kV/22kV) category of charging for the two EDBs in the North Canterbury region.
+The four main factors used by these EDBs for pricing in these categories are:

 - i.
 Fixed daily charges. - ii.
-Demand charges (usually related to the highest level of demand reached by the site over a year93, or the demand level during times when the whole network experiences its highest demand94, usually measured in kW or MW). - iii.
-Capacity charges (related to the full capacity of the connection provided by the EDB, measured in kVA or MVA).
+Demand charges (usually related to the highest level of demand reached by the site over a year, or the demand level during times when the whole network experiences its highest demand, usually measured in kW or MW). - iii.
+Capacity charges (related to the full capacity of the connection provided by the EDB, measured in kVA or MVA). - iv.
+Daily distance price, related to the distance the customer is from the GXP, or the length of dedicated cabling or overhead wires required by the customer.

 These charges - for both distribution and transmission (see discussion in Section 9.2.5) - are summarised in Table 15 below.
-The charges in the table do not reflect the exact pricing structures each EDB uses - we have approximated the effect of different variables to simplify the charges for the purposes of summarising into a single price.
+The charges in the table are indicative only, and do not reflect the exact pricing structures each EDB uses.
+We have approximated the effect of variables (i) - (iv) above in order to summarise the charges into a single price per MW of connection capacity.
+Site-specific charges could differ materially from these figures, depending on the site's consumption profile relative to its connection capacity and maximum or peak period demand.